VaibhavKhamgaonkar/TextExtraction/Readme.txt

-Note: This programe uses Pytesseract to extract the text from the image. so pytesseract executble path should be configured i nthe config file.
+Note: This programe uses Pytesseract to extract the text from the image. so pytesseract executble path should be configured in the config file.

 pytesseract can be downloaded from https://github.com/tesseract-ocr/tesseract/wiki